Johnhalk/Driftrocking/README.md

 I want to be able to use the data and evaluate which customer has had the most purchases.

 As a user,
-So that I can evaluate who the total spend of a specific customer is, I want to be able to use the data and evaluate a customers total spend based from their email address.
+So that I can evaluate what the total spend of a specific customer is, I want to be able to use the data and evaluate a customers total spend based from their email address.

 ```